mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <%= link_to('New Beer', new_beer_path) if current_user %>
 ```

-Once the above is functioning correctly, we can enclose our table within the `_beer_list.html.erb` partial using a turbo frame:
+Once the above is functioning correctly, we can enclose our table within the `_beer_list.html.erb` partial using a Turbo Frame:

 **app/views/beers/\_beer_list.html.erb**